sudo chmod -R 777 /

 Especially if you're new to this different access model, tread carefully.

 Great news!
-If you need it up, many distros are really great at allowing you cm to compare permissions and reset them.
+If you mess it up, many distros are really great at allowing you to compare permissions and reset them.
 The bad news is that maybe you're not on one of those.
 But you could be okay.

 Thanks for the explanation!